List of polymorphisms: Cepaea snails

-In England the snail is regularly predated by the song thrush Turdus philomelos, which breaks them open on thrush anvils (large stones).
-Here fragments accumulate, permitting researchers to analyse the snails taken.
-The thrushes hunt by sight, and capture selectively those forms which match the habitat least well.
-Snail colonies are found in woodland, hedgerows and grassland, and the predation determines the proportion of phenotypes (morphs) found in each colony.
+In England, the snail is regularly predated by the song thrush Turdus philomelos, which breaks them open on thrush anvils (large stones).
+Here, fragments accumulate, permitting researchers to analyse the snails taken.
+The thrushes hunt by sight, and selectively capture those forms which stand out against the background, so predation may be one factor influencing the different proportion of phenotypes (morphs) found in woodland than in open habitats.

-A second kind of selection also operates on the snail, whereby certain heterozygotes have a physiological advantage over the homozygotes.
-In addition, apostatic selection is likely, with the birds preferentially taking the most common morph.
-This is the 'search pattern' effect, where a predominantly visual predator persists in targeting the morph which gave a good result, even though other morphs are available.
+In addition, there is evidence of apostatic selection, with the birds preferentially taking the most common morph.
+This is the 'search image' effect, where a visual predator persists in targeting the morph which it had most often found.
+Apostatic selection could explain the polymorphism within sites, but song thrushes are not present everywhere.